Hanazono Room

-Hanazono Room (はなぞのルーム), officially No. 136 Hanazono Room, is an apartment room with an indoor swimming pool located in the uppermost floor of the Sun Mall Crest condominium in Shinjuku, Tokyo, Japan.
-Operated by P-Studio, the room is an infamous filming location for many pornographic videos with themes of aquaphilia and poolside intercourse.
-Due to its frequent association with Japanese pornography, Hanazono Room and its pool became popularly known as "The Pool" (例のプール, Rei no Pūru) or "That Pool" (あのプール, Ano Pūru) in internet subcultures.
+Hanazono Room (はなぞのルーム), officially No. 136 Hanazono Room, is an apartment with an indoor swimming pool located in the top floor of the Sun Mall Crest condominium in Shinjuku, Tokyo, Japan.

+Operated by P-Studio, it is infamous for being the filming location of hundreds of Japanese adult videos.
+Due to its association with Japanese pornography, Hanazono Room and its pool became popularly known as "The Pool" (例のプール, Rei no Pūru) or "That Pool" (あのプール, Ano Pūru) in the Japanese internet subculture.
-"The Pool," part of the Hanazono Room penthouse, located on the 9th floor on the northern side of the building.

 Location

 Sun Mall Crest is located on Hanazono-dori (Hanazono Road), at the address 1-19-10 Shinjuku.
 It is across the street from Hanazono Elementary School and is accessible from Shinjuku-gyoemmae Station.

 History

-Although the Sun Mall Crest building was built and completed in 1988, the No. 136 Hanazono Room and its leisure pool were actually built sometime around the year 2000, when Japan was recovering from the effects of the asset price bubble burst in the 1990s.
-It became an apartment unit for actor Kōji Ishizaka, although he claimed that he lived just a floor below and the room actually belonged to another actor, Kon Ichikawa.
-Both actors have long since moved out of their units (Ichikawa died in 2008).
+Although the Sun Mall Crest building was built and completed in 1988, the Hanazono Room and its pool was built sometime around 2000, when Japan was recovering from the Lost Decade.

+It became an apartment unit for actor Kōji Ishizaka, although he claimed that he lived a floor below, and the room actually belonged to another actor, Kon Ichikawa.
+Both actors have long since moved out of their units.
+(Ichikawa died in 2008.)

-At some point following their tenancies, P-Studio acquired the room and began renting it out to studio firms nearby.
-Due to its proximity to Japanese gravure and pornographic studios, and owing to their smaller budgets resulting in limited choices for shooting locations, beginning in 2004 and by the mid- and late 2000s the indoor pool at Hanazono Room became frequently used as background for swimsuit modeling photo shoots and low-budget pornographic films.
+At some point following their tenancies, P-Studio acquired the room and rented it out to nearby studios.
+Beginning in 2004, and by the mid-to-late 2000s, the pool at Hanazono Room became frequently used as the background for swimsuit modeling photo shoots and low-budget pornographic films.
+This was caused by its proximity to Japanese gravure and pornographic studios, and their smaller budgets resulting in limited choices for shooting locations.